juxt/jig/README.md

 successfully initialized are started, and only those that are successfully started are stopped.
 Any failures are indicated in the REPL, with full details and stack traces written to the log file..

-## Releases and Dependency Information

-See the git tags for the latest release.

 ## Usage